End of the Rainbow

 Where she ends up is in fact never once capturing Garland’s mastery of telling a story in a song, of communicating to individual members of an audience, human being to human being.
 Bennett skirts around the edges of each song she performs with her breathy harsh uncontrolled vibrato.
 A crazed performance of “Come Rain or Come Shine” during which “Judy” is supposed to be amped up on drugs, to which the audience creepily responded enthusiastically at my performance, “reads” no differently than any of the other singing sequences in the play.
 There are no performance layers or nuance here, just harangue and glare.

 Bennett and Quilter have added to their observations about their approaches to the play in recent weeks.
 In an article in the April 1, 2012 New York Times we read of the plot points of pills, drugs, overdrive, and Bennett’s all holds barred performance while holding the star at a distance.
 “I’m not here to dis Judy’s legacy,” she says, adding, “But I’m not crawling up its thigh either.”
-The playwright describes in a piece in TDF Stages (an on-line publication by the Theatre Development Fund) his ongoing efforts to prune his multi-draft play that was born out of fiction, and re-stitched on the bones of the life story of a woman many feel is one of the greatest performers of the 20th century.
+The playwright describes in TDF Stages (an on-line publication by the Theatre Development Fund) his ongoing efforts to prune his multi-draft play that was born out of fiction, and re-stitched on the bones of the life story of a woman many feel is one of the greatest performers of the 20th century.
 Reflecting on his lessons learned during the Minneapolis run, Quilter notes how they had to “earn” the Minnesota audiences who wanted to know more about why Garland reacted as she does on stage.
 “Minneapolis audiences taught him to add fragility to certain scenes,” the TDF article notes.
 “When would Garland lose her confidence, for instance, and what might that look like?”
 Right.
 Perhaps these are questions for another play, and another playwright.
 Whatever tweaks are being made, with the leading lady engaged with a stare down with the audience, and a director and a playwright attempting to insert tenderness into a play crafted out of contrived dramatic moments rather than deep knowledge of Garland’s life, it seems the only result can be a fictional telenovela with occasional familiar music.

 Details count.
-Garland’s hometown is Grand Rapids, Minnesota, a tiny town several hours from the city Minneapolis continually referenced by the production team as Garland’s hometown.
-Garland’s signature song is “Over the Rainbow”, not “Somewhere Over the Rainbow”, as the press placards proclaim outside the theatre.
+Garland’s hometown is Grand Rapids, Minnesota, a tiny town several hours from the city of Minneapolis continually referenced in the production as Garland’s hometown.
+Garland’s signature song is “Over the Rainbow” not “Somewhere Over the Rainbow” as the press placards proclaim outside the theatre.
 Omitted from this story are the children Garland loved and who loved her and with whom she was in continual contact during the era described here and who were present at her funeral.
 She had friends and colleagues who were with her in London during the era featured here.
 Garland certainly was a woman who told the story in a song every time she sang, and never ever in the context of this misadventure do we hear any of those stories (despite several numbers blasted by Ms. Bennett), nor do we learn much about the woman behind the myth, the songstress at the heart of the story.

 Some production details are worth positive mention.
 Costumes by William Dudley do in fact replicate several performance ensembles worn by Garland during this era (the red be-feathered dress, the black dress paired with a red neck scarf, and the sequined bejeweled slack suit).
 On stage musicians under the direction of Jeffrey Saver, utilizing orchestrations by Chris Egan and arrangements by Gareth Valentine, evoke the sound of the bootleg recordings I have heard from different evenings during this London engagement.